AHDI recommends that a medical transcription educational program…

 - privacy, ethics, and other medicolegal issues

-- indicate the number of classroom hours students actually perform medical transcription
+- indicate the number of classroom hours students actually perform healthcare documentation

 - indicate the number of minutes of actual physician dictation used for practice (The Model Curriculum recommends 30 dictated hours of actual physician dictation.)